Dr Georgina Hosang

 Email: email@example.comTelephone: Tel: +44 (0)020 7882 2017Room Number: 2.07 Old Anatomy Building

 Dr Georgina Hosang is a Senior Lecturer in Mental Illness and Chronic Diseases, at the Centre for Psychiatry, appointed in 2017.
 She completed her PhD in Social, Genetic and Developmental Psychiatry at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London and was then awarded the prestigious ESRC/MRC Interdisciplinary Postdoctoral Fellowship.
 She was appointed as a Psychology Lecturer at Middlesex University in 2012 and the following year moved to the Psychology Department at Goldsmiths, University of London.
-Dr Hosang’s work has been funded by the ESRC, MRC and the Richard Benjamin Trust.
-In 2013 she was awarded Eli Lilly International Fellowship in Bipolar Disorder by the International Society for Bipolar Disorders in recognition of her research contribution to the area.
+Dr Hosang’s work has been funded by the ESRC, MRC, the Richard Benjamin Trust, International Bipolar Foundation and Barts Charity.
+Georgina is the recipient of the Eli Lilly International Fellowship in Bipolar Disorder (2013) and the Samuel Gershon Junior Investigator Award (2019) both awarded by the International Society for Bipolar Disorders in recognition of her research contribution to the area.

 1) Life stress, mental and physical illness